alazaroc/blog-web-code/_posts/2024-10-12-the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success.md

 - **Design Principles** (8):
   - `Organize teams around business outcomes`: Ensure alignment between development and operations for clear ownership and accountability.
-  - `Implement observability for actionable insights`: Use metrics, logs, and traces to understand your workloads’ health and performance.
+  - `Implement observability for actionable insights`: Use metrics, logs, and traces for better workload visibility.
   - `Safely automate where possible`: Automate tasks like patching and scaling to minimize human error and speed up operations.
   - `Make frequent, small, reversible changes`: Continuous delivery allows quick adjustments, reducing the risk of large failures.
   - `Refine operations procedures frequently`: Continuously evolve processes to adapt to new challenges.